-We recognise that the global Covid 19 pandemic has had a significant impact on some of our pupils and increased pressure on our safeguarding staff.
-It is recognised that Coronavirus lockdowns have been, and may continue to be, a highly vulnerable time for children and families.
+We recognise that the recent global Covid 19 pandemic and other world events have had a significant and ongoing impact on some of our pupils and increased pressure on our safeguarding staff.
+It is recognised that Covid lockdowns have been a highly vulnerable time for children and families.
 We understand that poor behaviour may be a sign of trauma.
 The school outlines the continued support offered in this policy.
+During the pandemic we implemented the following measures in school and will do so again if required;